Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/advanced_fifo/advanced_fifo.md

 Advanced synchronous First-In First-Out queue with enhanced features including protection mechanisms, error reporting, extended status flags, level monitoring, and dynamic thresholds.

 The read data output continuously shows the value at the head of the queue when not empty, allowing instant data access without necessarily consuming the entry.
+The internal memory array is not reset, so it will contain invalid data in silicium and Xs that could propagate in simulation if the integration doesn't handle control flow correctly.

 ## Parameters